BVLC/caffe/installation.md

 ## OS X Installation

-On 10.8, we have successfully compiled and run caffe on GPU-equipped Macbook Pros.
+On 10.8, we have successfully compiled and run Caffe on GPU-equipped Macbook Pros.
 Caffe also runs on 10.9, but you need to do a few extra steps described below.

-### Install dependencies using Homebrew
+### Install prerequisites using Homebrew

-From a clean install of the OS (or from a wiped `/usr/local`), install [homebrew](http://brew.sh/), then `brew install python`, then `brew install boost --build_from_source`.
+Install [homebrew](http://brew.sh/) to install most of the prerequisites.
+Starting from a clean install of the OS (or from a wiped `/usr/local`) is recommended to avoid conflicts.
+For python, [Anaconda](https://store.continuum.io/cshop/anaconda/) and homebrew python are confirmed to work.

+    # install python by (1) Anaconda or (2) brew install python
+    brew install --build-from-source boost
+    brew install snappy leveldb protobuf gflags glog brew tap homebrew/science
+    brew install homebrew/science/opencv

-The reason to build boost from source is so that it links against the homebrew python.
+Building boost from source is needed to link against your local python.
-Homebrew handles all the other dependencies as well: `opencv`, `leveldb`, etc.
-For python packages like `numpy` and `scipy`, we recommend doing `brew tap homebrew/python`, and then installing them with homebrew.
+If using homebrew python, python packages like `numpy` and `scipy` are best installed by doing `brew tap homebrew/python`, and then installing them with homebrew.

 #### 10.9 additional notes

 In OS X 10.9 Apple changed to clang as the default compiler.
 Clang uses libc++ as the standard library by default, while Nvidia CUDA currently works with libstdc++.
 This makes it necessary to change the compilation settings for each of the dependencies.
-We do this by modifying the homebrew formulas, before installing any package.
-Make sure homebrew doesn't install any software dependencies in the background.
+We do this by modifying the homebrew formulae before installing any packages.
+Make sure that homebrew doesn't install any software dependencies in the background; all packages must be linked to libstdc++.

+Only Anaconda python has been confirmed to work on 10.9.

 For each package that you install through homebrew do the following:

 1. Open formula in editor: `brew edit FORMULA`
 2. Add the ENV definitions as shown in the code block below.
-3. Uninstall forumla in case it was already installed: `brew uninstall FORUMLA`
+3. Uninstall any formulae that were already installed: `brew uninstall FORMULA`
-4. Reinstall: `brew install --build-from-source --fresh -vd FORMULA`
+4. Install / Reinstall: `brew install --build-from-source --fresh -vd FORMULA`

 ```
     def install